-Survey researchers have reconsidered the representativeness of surveys based on RDD samples using only landline telephone numbers.5 The portion of US households that primarily use cell phones for telephone service has been steadily increasing, while landline use has been steadily falling.
-At year-end 2018, 57.1 percent of US households only had cell phones, compared with 4.2 percent at year-end 2003 (see Figure on page 6).6 In contrast, 5.3 percent of households only had landline telephone service at year-end 2018, compared with 42.3 percent at year-end 2003.

-The increase in the portion of US households that rely on cell phones for telephone service creates a potential coverage error for surveys based on a landline RDD sample.
-Because increasing use of cell phones is not distributed evenly across demographic characteristics such as age, income, and education, surveys that are based on a landline RDD sample may underrepresent groups with a higher incidence of cell phone use.
-For example, at the end of 2018, 77 percent of adults aged 25 to 29 lived in households with only cell phones.
-Older age groups have lower rates of reliance on cell phones.
-Cell phone incidence also is unevenly distributed across income and education levels.
-Applying a dual-frame sampling method improves both the coverage and the representativeness of a survey.
-This dual-frame design has become the standard in modern telephone survey research.
+Survey researchers have reconsidered the representativeness of surveys based on RDD samples using only landline telephone numbers.
+5 The portion of US adults who primarily use cell phones for telephone service has been steadily increasing, while landline use has been steadily falling.
+At year-end 2019, 61.3 percent of US adults were members of cell phone-only households, compared with 3.5 percent at year-end 2003 (see figure on page 6).6 In contrast, 2.4 percent of adults were in households with only landline telephone service at year-end 2019, compared with 39.8 percent at year-end 2003.
+The increase in the portion of US adults who rely on cell phones for telephone service creates a potential coverage error for surveys based on a landline RDD sample.
+Because increasing use of cell phones is not distributed evenly across demographic characteristics such as age, income, and education, surveys that are based on a landline RDD sample may underrepresent groups with a higher incidence of cell phone use.7 For example, at the end of 2019, 82 percent of adults aged 25 to 29 reported having only cell phones.8 Older age groups have lower rates of reliance on cell phones.
+Cell phone incidence is also unevenly distributed across income and education levels.
+Applying a dual-frame sampling method improves both the coverage and the representativeness of a survey.9 This dual-frame design has become the standard in modern telephone survey research.10